Call the Volunteer Center of United Way at (209) 524-1307 or email firstname.lastname@example.org.

 CENTER FOR HUMAN SERVICES

 NEEDED: Volunteers 13 to 17 are needed to serve as defense and prosecution attorneys, jury members, bailiffs, and court clerks.
 The Youth Court process offers first-time juvenile defendants who have admitted responsibility for their offense an opportunity to have their case heard by a jury of their peers with an adult volunteer judge experienced in juvenile law presiding.
-Adult volunteers 18 and older, who are knowledgeable of the law, are also needed to act as judges to preside over the court and serve as mentors to assist volunteer attorneys with trial preparation.
-The court sessions are usually held during the evening bimonthly on Wednesdays in Modesto and on the third Tuesday in Oakdale.
+Adult volunteers 18 and older who are knowledgeable of the law, are needed to act as judges to preside over the court and serve as mentors to assist volunteer attorneys with trial preparation.

-NEEDED: Volunteers 21 and older to stand up for a child and become a volunteer advocate.
-Advocates are the voice of a dependent child during court proceedings, conduct case fact finding, and produce a court report for all court hearings based on what is in the best interest of the child.
+NEEDED: Volunteers 21 and older to stand up for a child and become a volunteer advocate with CASA.
+Advocates act as the voice of a dependent child during court proceedings, conduct case fact finding, and produce a court report for all hearings based on what is in the best interest of the child.
 Advocates are asked to volunteer an average of 10 to 15 hours per month and commit to being available for one year so they can build and maintain a trusting and stable relationship with the child.
-Volunteers are provided with a support system for training, guidance, and supervision, including 30 hours of initial pre-service CASA training covering the court process, mental health, domestic violence, cultural diversity, and the dynamics of families, and 12 hours of Dependency Court observation.
+Volunteers are provided with a support system for training, guidance, and supervision.
 Interested individuals are asked to attend a volunteer orientation on March 18 at 6 p.m.
 The next training will be held on evenings beginning April 15 through July 30 from 6 to 9 p.m.
-Volunteers must complete initial and ongoing training and supervision meetings, attend daytime court hearings, maintain strict confidentiality, be computer literate with access to email, pass a fingerprint background check, possess a valid California driver's license and vehicle, show proof of insurance, and commit to volunteering a minimum of one year.
+Volunteers must complete initial and ongoing training and supervision meetings, attend daytime court hearings, maintain strict confidentiality, be computer-literate and have access to email, pass a fingerprint background check, possess a valid California driver's license and vehicle, show proof of insurance, and commit to volunteering for a minimum of one year.
 Bilingual individuals are especially encouraged to volunteer.

 CONTACT: Steve Ashman, (209) 548-6320 or email@example.com